JimDesu/basis-lang/README.md

 This's one of several projects being done at the pace of a parent's spare time, so it will be a while before the code here matches the intent here.
 I have a pretty solid understanding of what I want to achieve, and I've written this doc so far mostly as a means of clarifying corners of my intent -- as Leslie Lamport pointed out, "writing is nature's way of telling you how lousy your thinking is" -- so please expect changes.

 ## Introduction
-There is no greater technical obscurity than creating a new programming language, and this is my contribution to that heap of better mousetraps.
+There is no greater technical obscurity than creating a new programming language, and this is my contribution to that vast heap of better mousetraps.
 It's inspired by aspects of Zig, Julia, Scala, Icon, Haskell, and Kernel.

 ### Practical Upshot:
 The core differentiating reasons for going through the effort of making this language are: